worryfish/fibonacci/INSTALL.md

     extension=fibonacci.so

-and activate this ini-file accirding your distro/
+and activate this ini-file according your distro.

 FINALLY
 ------